 Metabolic diseases such as diabetes and fatty liver disease are major health concerns worldwide, with Australia being one of the most affected countries.
 Diabetes increases cardiovascular risk at least 3-fold, it is associated with accelerated atherosclerosis and linked to premature mortality.
 We are interested in studying the underlying mechanisms that contribute to the development of these metabolic disorders.
 Further understanding of the pathophysiology of diabetes, fatty liver disease and atherosclerosis will help us develop more effective therapeutic approaches for these metabolic diseases.

-While the causes remain complex, there are two molecules that have been recognized as key players in the development of metabolic diseases: i) an enzyme called AMP-activated kinase (AMPK) and ii) the neuropeptide Y (NPY) system.
+While the causes remain complex, there are three molecules that have been recognized as key players in the development of metabolic diseases: i) an enzyme called AMP-activated kinase (AMPK), ii) Salt-Inducible Kinases (SIKs) and iiI) the neuropeptide Y (NPY) system.

 AMPK is a key regulator of whole-body energy metabolism, including lipid oxidation, cholesterol synthesis and glucose homeostasis.
 It plays a crucial role in controlling the balance between energy production and energy storage.
 AMPK is activated by metabolic stresses or hormonal changes that signal low energy conditions and acts to inhibit anabolic and promote catabolic pathways.
 The suppression of AMPK activity under conditions of chronic over-nutrition has been shown to be a key factor contribute to the development of metabolic diseases.
 We have developed a sophisticated suite of research tools such as mice that carry mutations in specific parts of the AMPK enzyme to determine the precise role of AMPK in metabolic regulation.
 We aim to clarify the exact contribution that AMPK makes to the development of metabolic diseases such as diabetes and atherosclerosis in order to find new and more effective ways of treating it.